Is phytic acid the devil it’s made out to be or is it just hype?

 Practical take away

-While the anti-nutrient properties in plant based foods can block the mineral absorption in these foods, it does not imply that we must avoid these foods as we will miss out on the healthy benefits that these foods provide.
+While the anti-nutrient properties in plant-based foods can block the mineral absorption in these foods, it does not imply that we must avoid these foods as we will miss out on the health benefits that these foods provide.

 It is recommended that a person with mineral deficiencies including iron and calcium should take a precaution around foods with phytic acid content.
 It’s best to consult their health care provider to ensure that they make food choices that best suit them.

-Otherwise eating a healthy balanced diet and applying the preparation techniques should balance things out.
+Otherwise eating a healthy balanced diet and applying the preparation techniques should balance things out, according to research.